trstringer/trstringer.github.io/_posts/2020-06-22-simple-vs-oneshot-systemd-service.md

 Jun 19 20:29:16 thstring20200619162314 systemd[1]: simple-test.service: Succeeded.
 ```

 The simple test (and many of these other ones below) just use a `sleep` to have a long pause to amplify the timing differences.
-Because `simple-test.service` is a simple service, it's follow-up unit `dep-simple-test.service` will start immediately, and this can be seen by both services having been started at roughly the same time.
+Because `simple-test.service` is a simple service, its follow-up unit `dep-simple-test.service` will start immediately, and this can be seen by both services having been started at roughly the same time.

 But if we do a similar thing with a oneshot service, let's see how different that looks.